Kathryn Adams, a Democrat all her 56 years, chokes for a moment as she speaks.

 He can point to prominent symbols of progress.

 The General Motors Co.
-(GM) plant in nearby Lordstown recently added a third shift.
+(GM:US) plant in nearby Lordstown recently added a third shift.
 Vallourec SA (VK)’s V&M Star is building a $650 million steel plant not far from the site of “Jenny,” the now- demolished blast furnace that Bruce Springsteen paid tribute to in his 1995 lament to the steel industry’s decline, “Youngstown.”
 It’s the first new steel mill built in the region in decades.

 Then there’s the promise of oil and natural gas drilling in the region’s Marcellus Shale made possible by hydraulic fracturing, or fracking, which involves pumping water, sand and chemicals underground to extract gas embedded in rock.